 Notes to editors:

-- Non-consolidated Performance Related Payments are one-off, non-pensionable awards that are made to individuals to reward high performance against objectives or for specific tasks.
-Such payments to senior staff for 2010 to 2011 performance have been restricted to the top 25% of performers only, down from 65%, delivering savings of around £15m.
+Non-consolidated Performance Related Payments are one-off, non-pensionable awards that are made to individuals to reward high performance against objectives or for specific tasks.
+Such payments to senior staff for 2010 to 2011 performance have been restricted to the top 25% of performers only, down from 65%, delivering savings of around £15 million.
 We have also sharpened the performance management system that underpins such payments.

-- The monthly information on workforce provides an insight into how many people are employed in each department and their pay bill for April-August 2011.
+The monthly information on workforce provides an insight into how many people are employed in each department and their pay bill for April to August 2011.

-- As part of the transparency agenda, departments also published today the latest Business Quarterly Data Summaries - a quarterly snapshot on how each department is spending its budget, the results it has achieved and how it is deploying its workforce.
+As part of the transparency agenda, departments also published today the latest business quarterly data summaries (QDS) - a quarterly snapshot on how each department is spending its budget, the results it has achieved and how it is deploying its workforce.
 The QDS is focused on improving in-year transparency of information on departmental business.
-Details can be found at: http://www.number10.gov.uk/news/business-plan-data-oct11
+Further information about the QDS can be found on GOV.UK.